Ardscoil Rís, Limerick

 Ardscoil Rís is a voluntary, all-boys, Roman Catholic secondary school in Limerick, Ireland.
-Located on the North Circular Road, its catchment area includes neighbourhoods on the northside of Limerick such as Caherdavin, Mayorstone and Clareview though many students commute from other areas of the city as well as surrounding rural areas.
+Founded in 1963, it is located on the North Circular Road.

 History

-Ardscoil Rís was formally opened by the Christian Brothers, in Limerick on the North Circular Road on 1 September 1963, when it welcomed 52 pupils.
-Classes were held in an old school house until the first purpose-built classrooms were available.
-This first intake included Pat Cox, then a noted master debater, later a distinguished politician.
+Ardscoil Rís was formally opened by the Christian Brothers, on the North Circular Road in Limerick, on 1 September 1963.
+It welcomed 52 pupils in its first year and classes were held in an old school house until the first purpose-built classrooms were available.
+This first intake included Pat Cox, who later became a politician.

-From its foundation the school was managed by the Christian Brothers.
-In 1989, a Board of Management, representing trustees, staff and parents, was put in place and a lay Principal was appointed.
-From small beginnings, the school, augmented by periodic extensions, grew to its present size and now has over 700 students and fifty teachers.
+From its foundation, the school was managed by the Christian Brothers.
+In 1989, a board of management, representing trustees, staff and parents, was put in place and a lay principal was appointed.
+From these beginnings, the school, augmented by periodic extensions, grew.
+By 2018, it had grown to over 740 students and had fifty teaching staff.

+A team from the school won the RTÉ television secondary schools quiz programme Blackboard Jungle in 1993.

 The late twentieth century witnessed the contraction of religious orders in Ireland.
-Ardscoil Rís's last remaining Christian Brothers had retired from teaching duties by the mid-2000's and the school is now staffed entirely by lay teachers.
-The Christian Brothers maintain ownership and Trusteeship of the school and are represented on the Board of Management by four lay representatives.
+Ardscoil Rís's last remaining Christian Brothers had retired from teaching duties by the mid-2000s and the school is now staffed entirely by lay teachers.
+The Christian Brothers maintain ownership and trusteeship of the school and are represented on the board of management by four lay representatives.

-In 2010 the redevelopment of the school went to the construction stage following almost a decade of lobbying and planning.
-Acting as main contractor for the project, Cordil Construction were responsible for the management of the €5 million plan, which sees the school expand to three times the usable space on completion of all three phases.
+In 2010, the redevelopment of the school went to the construction stage following almost a decade of lobbying and planning.
+Acting as main contractor for the project, Cordil Construction were responsible for the management of the €5 million plan, which saw the school expand to three times the usable space on completion of all three phases.
 Construction was temporarily abandoned in 2011 due to the liquidation of Cordil Construction, but continued following a seventeen-month delay.
 The new school was official opened in March 2014 by Limerick City TD and then Minister for Finance, Michael Noonan.

-Profile

-The School encourage all students to become involved in a variety of activities outside of the curriculum.
-Life skills are reinforced by participation in such activities as Music, Sports, Work Experience Programmes, Enterprise, Foreign Exchange, Drama, Concerts, Charitable Fund-raising and Gaisce.
-The School won the RTÉ Television secondary schools quiz programme Blackboard Jungle in 1993.